mahnooranwar2002/petCare_website_Python/README.md

 ----------------------------------Pet Care Wesbite ------------------------------------

-The PET CARE website is a web application built using Python Flask that allows users to make doctor appointments for their pets.
+The PET CARE website is a web application built using Python Flask that allows users to make Service appointments for their pets using mysql as database.

 The website has two roles: Admin and User.

 Roles and Responsibilities
 1. Admin